Allum Lane Cemetery is located at Allum Lane, Elstree, Herts, WD6 3NN

 Muslim graves are located in Sections M and N of the cemetery.

 Cremations do not take place at the cemetery but cremated remains can be buried there.
-Each ash grave can contain up to four caskets.
-Graves for cremated remains are situated together in the area of the cemetery marked TCR although old graves can be reopened to include ashes providing they are not full.
+Each ashes grave can contain up to four caskets.
+New graves for cremated remains are situated together in the area of the cemetery marked TCR although old graves can be reopened to include ashes providing they are not full.

 There are a small number of common graves within the cemetery.
 A maximum of three burials will be made in a common grave and ownership of these stays with the council.

 Allum Lane is a lawn cemetery designed to look neat and be easy to maintain.
-This means only certain types of memorials are allowed and no upright headstones or grave edging is permitted.
-For more information and sizes on memorials please contact the Cemetery Officer on email@example.com
+This means only certain types of memorials are allowed and no upright headstones, fencing around graves or grave edging is permitted.
+For more information and sizes on memorials please contact the Cemetery Officer on firstname.lastname@example.org